Woman examining crash damage on I-70 dies after struck by car - NewsBreak

 At that moment, a 2012 Chevrolet Malibu traveling westbound struck the Ford Explorer, throwing Jordan and the witness off of the initial crash scene.
 Jordan was pronounced dead after the collision and the witness was taken to Mount Carmel East Hospital with critical injuries.

-The driver who hit Jordan and Jordan’s passenger was also taken to Mount Carmel East with serious, but non-life-threatening injuries.
+The driver who hit the Jordan and Jordan’s passenger were also taken to Mount Carmel East with serious, but non-life threatening injuries.

 I70 West, which reopened by 5:45 a.m., was closed between the I70, 270 interchange and the Brice Road exit.
 Traffic was being routed off at the Brice Road exit while both accidents were under investigation.
 The eastbound lanes were unaffected.